lodsb/SoundDesigner/README.md

 This is the original source code for the prototypical sound design application in the
 publication:

-Klügel, Niklas, and Becker, Timo, and Georg Groh.
+Klügel, Niklas and Becker, Timo and Groh Georg.
 "Designing Sound Collaboratively-Perceptually Motivated Audio Synthesis"

 Abstract:
 In this contribution, we will discuss a prototype that allows a group of users to design sound collaboratively in real time using a multi-touch tabletop.
 We make use of a machine learning method to generate a mapping from perceptual audio features to synthesis parameters.
 This mapping is then used for visualization and interaction.
 Finally, we discuss the results of a comparative evaluation study.